When To Replace Brake Discs And Rotors

 Grinding Sound

 It’s important to recognize the signs when your vehicle needs brake repair.
-Not doing so can lead to serious harm and additional expense down the line.
+Not doing so can lead to serious harm and additional expenses.
 When you press the brake pedal and hear a loud “CHRRRKKKK.” sound, it’s a telltale sign that your brake pads are worn away and now metal on metal with your rotors.
 Simply replacing your pads at this point won’t do anything for you in the long run, as they will soon just get chewed up by the old rotor again.

 Pulsing